jgreener64/jgreener64.github.io/index.md

 **2013-2014** - *Imperial College London* - MSc Bioinformatics and Theoretical Systems Biology - Funded by [BBSRC](http://www.imperial.ac.uk/bbsrc-doctoral-training-partnership) - Distinction

 **2009-2013** - *Emmanuel College, University of Cambridge* - MSci and BA Hons Natural Sciences (Chemistry) - 2.1 classification in all years

+# Awards

+Warren DeLano Structural Bioinformatics and Computational Biophysics Award for best presentation at 3DSIG 2016.

+Awarded ISMB/ECCB Travel Fellowship to attend ISMB 2019 by 3DSIG and ISCB.

+Prize for highest mark in MSc class (2014).

+Runner-up prize for best presentation at Imperial College London Department of Life Sciences Research Day (2017).

 # Experience and skills